scaffold-eth/se-2-docs/docs/components/Faucet.md

 # Faucet

-Displays a Faucet button, which opens a modal with a local faucet to send ETH to a given address.
+Displays a _"Faucet"_ button, which opens a modal with a Local Faucet to send ETH to a given address.
 A wallet is also provided.

 ![Faucet Example](/img/Faucet.png)